-It is well known that Athens is a city full of antiquities and archaeological sites.
-Over the years, excavation programs have brought thousands of findings to light.
-Today, many of them are hosted in museums.
+Athens is known as an amazing historical city, full of antiquities and archaeological sites, and those are the main reasons people visit Athens.
+It’s mind-blowing cultural and historical heritage is housed in its countless museums.
 If you’d like to learn about the incredible history of Greece and of the city of Athens, we’ve got you covered.
-Here we list 5 must-see museums in Athens that will surely satisfy your craving for knowledge while at the same time offering up amazing views, gardens, and architecture.
+Here we list 8 best museums in Athens that will surely satisfy your craving for knowledge while at the same time offering up amazing views, gardens, and architecture.

 The Acropolis Museum, built at the foot of the Acropolis, opened its doors to the public in 2009.
 It is focused on the findings uncovered on the Acropolis hill and the surrounding area.
 4,000 objects are exhibited over an area of 14,000 square meters.

 The museum itself is an architectural masterpiece that houses many gems from throughout antiquity.
 You can admire many freestanding sculptures and the famous Caryatids, pillars in the shape of female figures that support the roof of the Erechteion, a temple on the north side of the Acropolis.
 The sculptural decorations of the Parthenon are exhibited on the top floor.
 This gallery has the exact same dimensions as the cella (inner chamber) of the temple, giving visitors the opportunity to comprehend its size.
 This level also offers a splendid panoramic view of the Acropolis.

 If you want to relax after exploring the Acropolis, or if you just finished visiting the museum, take a coffee break in the museum’s lovely café, where you can enjoy this unique view.
 But remember, you’ll get the most of your visit to the museum if you also visit the Acropolis itself.
 We offer an audio-guided Acropolis Tour, that you can find on our Cultural Places Platform, to make your exploration of this amazing hill a unique experience.

 Acropolis Museum in Athens